aksonov/react-native-router-flux/README.md

 `react-native-router-flux` is a different API over `react-navigation`.
 It helps users to define all the routes in one central place and navigate and communicate between different screens in an easy way.
 But it also means that `react-native-router-flux` inherits all [limitations](https://reactnavigation.org/docs/en/limitations.html) and changes from updated versions.

 ### IMPORTANT NOTES
+#### v4.1.0-beta.x is based on [React Navigation v3.x](https://reactnavigation.org/)

-#### v4 is based on [React Navigation v2.x](https://reactnavigation.org/).
+#### v4 is based on [React Navigation v2.x].
 See [this branch](https://github.com/aksonov/react-native-router-flux/tree/v3) and [docs](https://github.com/aksonov/react-native-router-flux/blob/master/README3.md) for v3 based on deprecated React Native Experimental Navigation API.
 It is not supported and may not work with latest React Native versions.

 #### v4.0.0-beta.x is based on [React Navigation v1.5.x](https://reactnavigation.org/).
 See [this branch](https://github.com/aksonov/react-native-router-flux/tree/v4.0.0-beta) for this version.
 It is also not supported and may not work with the latest React Native versions.